The Anatomy of a Helpful Educational Quiz Page

 Related Resources Add More Value

 A quiz page becomes more useful when it points readers to helpful next steps.
+For example, after a quiz about weather, you might link to:

-A beginner guide about clouds
+☁️ A beginner guide about clouds

-A simple article about storms
+⛈️ A simple article about storms

-Another quiz about Earth science
+🌍 Another Earth science quiz

-A glossary of weather terms
+📖 A glossary of weather terms

 Related resources help readers keep learning.
 They also improve the reader experience because the page does not feel like a dead end.